sebasjimenez10/weather_app/README.md

 ## Weather App

-A simple Ruby on Rails application that provides weather forecasts for a given address.
-It fetches current and extended forecast data using WeatherAPI, caches results per ZIP code, and cleanly separates responsibilities across form, service, and client layers.
+A simple Ruby on Rails application that provides weather forecast for a given address.
+It fetches current and extended forecast data using WeatherAPI, caches results per ZIP code, and displays the result in a TailwindCSS-styled UI.

 ## Architecture & Design

+### Assumptions & Considerations

+- The user must provide an address that has a zip code.
+- To aid the user in the address typing process, an auto-complete address feature was implemented via mapbox.
+- When a user ends up typing or selecting an address that lacks a zip code, a fallback process can be triggered to get geocoordinates based on the address from a geo-location service.
+This would lack a zip code so that cache would not be set.
+Therefore, this was not implemented to avoid two types of simultaneous caching keys.
+- If there is a zip code we can proceed with querying the forecast.
+- An alternative cache key strategy can be rounding to 2 decimals geo-location coordinates, which does not affect the accuracy of the weather data returned back to the user.
+Affects by around ~1-10 kms.
+- To facilitate user experience, forward geolocation can be used with an ambiguous address, to load possible addresses containing a zip code.

 ### Design choices